 Amphibians and Reptiles

-The varied climate of Africa allows for the existence of many amphibians and reptiles.
+The varied climate allows for the existence of many flora and fauna in Africa, especially amphibians and reptiles.
 Tom Jackson, author of many ecology and biology books, says that Africa's claim to amphibian fame is the Goliath frog, which is the largest frog in the world.
 It is also home to many other amphibians, like the African clawed frog and the African dwarf frog.

 Africa has thousands of bird species, and many that cannot be found anywhere else.
-One of the most well-known African native birds is the ostrich, but also endemic to the continent are sunbirds, guinea fowl and mousebirds.
+One of the most well-known African native birds is the ostrich, but also endemic to the continent are sunbirds, guinea fowl, and mousebirds.
 A range of songbirds like weavers, waxbills and firefinches can also be found.
 Another notable resident is the red-billed quelea, which is the most populous bird species on Earth.
 Africa's only penguin species, the African or black-footed penguin, can be found along the coasts of southwest Africa.

 There are about 700 species of acacia in Africa.
 Acacia trees are adapted to hot and dry climates, and they grow over much of sub-Saharan Africa.
 Since they grow in dry landscapes, their edible leaves are often the only available greenery, and so acacias have developed thorns to keep away most animals.

 According to Stephanie Rose Bird, when the plant resin is eaten it can act as a laxative to treat stomach problems.
 In addition to their practical uses, many aloes are used for decoration because they flower in vibrant reds against the dull landscape during the cold winter months in southern Africa.

 Fig trees can be found sparsely in many African landscapes, providing abundant fruit for animals and humans alike.
 The marula tree is another tree in Africa which typically prefers to grow in wooded savanna regions.
 Among many uses in nature, marula trees are used to make jams, jellies, wines and beers.